easyPrint/docker-skydns/README.md

 ## Usage

-Just start up a container and point it's UDP port 53 to where you want to use it.
+Just start up a container and point its UDP port 53 to where you want to use it.

 ```bash
 docker run --name dns \